 Did you know that your intranet name plays a crucial role in boosting employee adoption and engagement in your company?
 Keep reading to understand how.

-Ok, so you have done your due diligence and research on different intranet solutions and you probably have a phone book of criteria and vendor matrix’s.
-You have researched all the different vendors, gone through all of the demos, listened to all the different sales reps rattle on about how great their solution is, how much it’s going to save you over time and increase productivity.
+Ok, so you have done your due diligence and research on different intranet solutions, and you probably have a phone book of criteria and vendor matrices.
+You have researched all the vendors, gone through all of the demos, listened to all the different sales reps rattle on about how great their solution is, how much it’s going to save you over time, and increase productivity.

 The Personal Touch

 Most of our customers agree that personalizing their company intranet is important, and the most common way they seek to do this is to spend time creating a unique and custom design.
 Design is an effective way to engage your users with your newly implemented solution, making intranet interactions more enjoyable and even more efficient.
 However, something often overlooked; an even easier, faster, and less costly method of personalizing your intranet is simply giving it an intranet name.

 Accepting Your Intranet as One of the Team